juliatai1/Call-and-Funding-Data/README.md

 How have the proportion of calls handled by different agencies changed over time?
 Has this proportion been affected by increases in cahoots capacity or differences in funding for each agency?

 ## Data sets used and cleaned
+2 seperate scrips:
+- cleaning
+- analysis
 Cad Data (unavailable to public):
 - 18 columns total, 3 columns used:

-  'Call_Created_Time': call created time, type = datetime object
+  Column 1: 'Call_Created_Time': call created time, type = datetime object

   'PrimaryUnitCallSign': primary unit call sign, values = "Cahoots", "Other Agency"